lswifty2017/beach-ballerinas/content/information/terms-and-conditions.md

   The Beach Ballerinas office must be notified in advance if a student is going to be absent from class.
 This can be done by emailing tamar@beachballerinas.com.au or calling 0405976552.

-  *FEE POLICY*  (not sure to add this)
+  *FEE POLICY*

-  All fees are inclusive of GST.

-  Fees are advertised on the DPA website.
+  Fees are advertised on the BB website.

-  A tax invoice will be issued to each family in term 2,3 & 4 and must be paid within 7 days.
+  A tax invoice will be issued to each family in term 2,3 & 4 and must be paid within 14 days.

   Fees are invoiced by the term.
 The full term invoice must be paid, regardless of the number of classes the Student wishes to attend (or actually attends).
 There will be no refunds, credits, or transfers if the full term isn’t completed.